moorepants/anaconda-dee-config/README.md

 Install Git, either:

-- Follow general isntallation instructions for your Operating System.
+- Follow general installation instructions for your Operating System.
 For example, Github provides this guidance: https://github.com/git-guides/install-git
 - or, install Git with conda (open the Anaconda/Conda prompt in Windows or a